Michigan Occupational Therapy Association

 Students

-Please note the distinction between NBCOT and state licensure.
-NBCOT is a voluntary organization; you may choose to belong or not to belong with no penalty after your first year.
-State licensure is mandatory.
+Yes, state licensure is mandatory to practice as an OT or OTA.
 You may not practice legally in the state of Michigan without a license.
 It‘s against the law.
 People found practicing without a license will be prosecuted by the state.

 What steps do I need to take to earn licensure in Michigan?